Your employees will do their best remote work, here’s how!

 Spending a long time crushed in a tube with dozens of other people or battling rush hours in traffic on long commutes is not so fun.
 It also puts a damper on your employees’ energy and punctuality, which can have a negative impact on your business.

-It’s a well known fact that employees who can work from home take less sick days off.
+It’s a well-known fact that employees who can work from home take fewer sick days off.
 That’s simply because they have the option to work from home when they start to feel unwell.

 This also means you no longer have to worry about the regular seasonal flu taking down entire teams at your company.
-Risk of cross-contamination dramatically decreases when your employees can work remotely.
+The risk of cross-contamination dramatically decreases when your employees can work remotely.

 Many businesses need to operate 24/7.
-Think of news agencies like AlJazeera and CNN, businesses unravelling world events first like Dataminr or incident response teams at social media giants like TikTok and Twitter.
+Think of news agencies like AlJazeera and CNN, businesses unraveling world events first like Dataminr, or incident response teams at social media giants like TikTok and Twitter.